poppy-project/odroid-poppysetup/README.md

 To do that you will need :

  - your poppy main board (odroid U3 or XU4)
- - the associated memmory card
+ - the associated memory card
  - a card reader for your computer
  - an ethernet connection to your network (internet and local)